OlenaMuratova/PowerBiProjects/README.md

 - **Objective:** Provide visibility into sales performance by rug type, style, origin, and geography.
 - **Key Features:**
   - Sales by rug material, size, and region
-  - Top-selling products and sales reps
+  - Top-selling products
-  - Margin and turnover analysis
-  - Filtering by weave, design, and store location
+  - Filtering by weave, design,  location

 ### 4. 🏦 Bank Customer and Loan Performance Dashboard